kya07/MICB475_25W1_Team_10/README.md

 * Regarding data processing:
   * Is alpha rarefaction curve created differently for paired-end sequences?
   * How to merge phyloseq objects?
   * Should we merge the phyloseq objects before determining the sampling depth for alpha diversity?
+  * What variables should we control for?
 * Regarding diversity metrics:
   * What alpha and beta diversity metrics should we use?
 How to do this in R?
   * Do we need to subset the combined dataset before performing diversity metrics?